 Students charged with academic dishonesty have the right to appeal any disciplinary action.
-Contact the chair of APAAC on each campus for details on the appeal process.
+Contact the chair of the appropriate academic appeals committee on each campus for details on the appeal process.
 For more information, consult the Academic Integrity brochure available in the associate registrar's office.